-G. Group Day Care Home
+G. Group Day Care Home 48

 - a.
 Shall be licensed by the State of Michigan Department of Licensing and Regulatory Affairs. - b.
 A zoning permit shall be obtained from the PDSU. - c.
-Shall be located on a Lot with at least 5,000 square feet of Lot Area. - d.
-Shall provide at least one off-street Parking Space for each caregiver not living in the dwelling.
+Shall be located on a Lot with at least 5,000 square feet of Lot Area.